rudnyk/swagger-php/README.md

 ### Usage from the Deserializer

-Generate the swagger annotation object from a json string, which makes it easier to manipulate swagger object programmatically.
+Generate the OpenApi annotation object from a json string, which makes it easier to manipulate objects programmatically.

 ```php
 <?php